wazuh/wazuh-qa/deps/wazuh_testing/wazuh_testing/qa_docs/README.md

 # Wazuh `qa-docs`
 Wazuh - Quality Assurance automation self-contained documentation parsing tool.

+You can visit the `qa-docs` wiki entry for a complete guide.

 ## Rational
 Wazuh QA documentation is designed to be self-contained into the source code of each test.